 Downtown Dallas: The DART Hub

 Downtown Dallas is the transit center of the metroplex, with Union Station connecting all DART light rail lines plus the TRE commuter rail to Fort Worth.
-Victory Station, the departure point for DART’s World Cup bus bridge, sits at Downtown’s northwest edge next to American Airlines Center.
+Victory Station, which served as the departure point for DART’s World Cup bus bridge, sits at Downtown’s northwest edge next to American Airlines Center.
 Walk Score is 92 with a Transit Score of 85, the highest in the metro.

 Uptown: Best Restaurants, Best Walk Score

 Walk Score 93.
 That is the highest on this list, and you feel it walking down McKinney Avenue: restaurants on both sides, the Katy Trail cutting through for morning runs, and the free McKinney Avenue Trolley linking Uptown to Downtown and Victory Station.
 DART’s Cityplace/Uptown station puts you on the Red and Orange Lines.
-Match-day logistics mirror Downtown (bus bridge from Victory Station), but between matches, Uptown is the better place to eat, drink, and walk.
+Match-day logistics mirrored Downtown (bus bridge from Victory Station), but between matches, Uptown is the better place to eat, drink, and walk.

-Hotels run $250 to $500+ during the World Cup.
+Hotels ran $250 to $500+ during the World Cup.
 The W Dallas-Victory and Hotel ZaZa Dallas are the top picks.
 Uptown connects to Downtown via the Klyde Warren Park pedestrian bridge, so you can walk between the two neighborhoods in 15 minutes.

 Deep Ellum: Nightlife and the Closest DART Stop to Fair Park

 Not for you if: You need quiet.
 Deep Ellum is loud on normal weekends.
-During the World Cup, it will be louder.

 Arlington: Walk to the Stadium, Skip Everything Else

-Hotels near the stadium run $150 to $300 per night during the World Cup, with the new Loews Arlington Hotel and Live! by Loews being the closest options.
+Hotels near the stadium ran $150 to $300 per night during the World Cup, with the new Loews Arlington Hotel and Live! by Loews being the closest options.
 Texas Live! has restaurants and sports bars, and Globe Life Field (Texas Rangers) is next door.
 But that is essentially the entire neighborhood.
 Arlington outside the entertainment district is strip malls, highways, and residential subdivisions.

 Not for you if: You want to experience Dallas.
 Arlington is not Dallas.
 It has no nightlife district, no walkable culture, and no DART access.
 Between matches, you’ll need a car or rideshare to do anything else.